The Impact of Data on the Stability of Learning-Based Control- Extended Version: Introduction

-In this work, we present a measure for quantifying the value that training data has on the performance of learning-based control of nonlinear systems.
-The proposed technique employs Gaussian process regression to quantify model uncertainty, and subsequently derive the proposed information measure.
-Our work generalizes the results from \cite{Lederer2020a} by considering a markedly richer class of systems.
+In this work, we present a Lyapunov-based measure for quantifying the value of training data on the certifiable stationary performance of learning-based control of nonlinear systems.
+Based on Gaussian process models of unknown system dynamics, the model uncertainty is quantified and a necessary condition on the uncertainty is derived for ensuring stability of unknown closed-loop systems.
+This condition is transformed into a required training data density, thereby providing a measure for the impact of data on the provable stationary control performance.
+By considering a markedly richer class of systems, this work generalizes the results from \cite{Lederer2020a}.\looseness=-1

 The remainder of this paper is structured as follows.
 In \Cref{sec:ProbStat}, we formally state the considered problem.
 In \Cref{sec:GPR}, we briefly discuss how Gaussian processes are employed to model the unknown system, and present some preliminary results.
 Afterwards, in \Cref{sec:info_measure}, we derive the proposed information measure.
 We then discuss strategies for data selection, in \Cref{sec:data_selection}, after which we present some experimental results, in \Cref{sec:NumEval}.
 Finally, some concluding remarks are provided in \Cref{sec:Conc}.